Why can the wind transmit the noise so effectively in the direction of wind and mitigate it in the opposite direction ?

 Dopplerization 2 (or passive)

-this result is the same as that calculated by our friend
+this result is the same as what our friend calculated

-Dopplerization 2: there is no second dopplerisation since the second train is still relative to the air!
-Both go at 16 m/sec toward the other train.
+there is no second dopplerisation since the second train is still relative to the air!
+Both go at 16 m/sec toward the other train!

-The frequency heard by the second driver, according to our calculation, is significantly different from that calculated by our friend Igor Glozman!
+The frequency heard by the second driver, 1455 Hz according to our calculation, is significantly different from that calculated by our friend Igor Glozman!

 Dopplerization 1: there is no first dopplerisation since the first train, the emitter, is stationary relative to the air!
 Both go at 16 m/sec toward the other train, receiver …

-Given the recognition of the intrinsic asymmetry of the two dopplerizations, as clearly highlighted in p.
-12, our friend should have been surprised to find the results so symetric when the air moves, compared to when it is stationary (10 Hz more or less depending on the direction of the wind is suspicious …)
+Given his recognition of the intrinsic asymmetry of the two dopplerizations, as clearly highlighted page 12, our friend should have been surprised to find the results so symmetric when the air moves, compared to when it is stationary (finding 10 Hz more or less only depending on the direction of the wind is suspicious …)

 When the air is stationary, there are two Dopplerizations, and the final frequency is affected by the contributions from both.
-When the air is moving at the same speed as one of the two trains, one of two Dopplerizations is removed, then it is logical that the contribution from an active Dopplerization (when the source moves relative to the air ) is higher than the contribution of a passive Dopplerization, as provided on page 12:
+When the air is moving at the same speed than one of the two trains, one of two Dopplerizations doesn’t occur, then it is logical that the contribution from an active Dopplerization (when the source moves relative to the air ) is higher than the contribution of a passive Dopplerization, as provided on page 12: